estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## Review app

 - So what is this app anyway?
+Open sidebar.
 - This is actually a the Next.js App Router, Prisma ORM and an Prisma Postgres DB, Tailwind CSS.
-- Zoom out to 110%
+- Zoom out to 110%.
 - Go to page.
-We were just using the filters, let's actually add inn the actual functionality gere.
+We were just using the filters, let's actually add inn the actual functionality here.
-- Demo app: See talks, search, click talks.

-## Go through the code

 - I'm in the nextjs app router so I am using server components to fetch data.
 Layout.tsx gets the active filters from the params, and the filter options based on all data in the database.
 We're getting the talks based on these filters directly in the server comp, and passing it down to a as a promise.
+- Demo app: See talks, search, click talks.

 ## RouterSelect expose action